rjsmith/rsbatech-modules/README.md

 Please see the [Change Log](CHANGELOG.md).

-## Installation from repo - built installers
+## Installation from github - built installers

-Until this plugin is made available in the VCV Rack library, download the latest RSBATechModules installer for your platform from the [releases list](https://github.com/rjsmith/rsbatech-modules/releases) in this git repository, and copy the extracted .vcvrackplugin file into the Rack2 modules folder for your machine's architecture e.g. ```plugins-mac-arm64```.
-Restart VCV rack and it should unpack and install the module.
+Until this plugin is made available in the VCV Rack library:

+1. Download the latest RSBATechModules installer for your platform from the [releases list](https://github.com/rjsmith/rsbatech-modules/releases) in this git repository
+2. Copy the extracted .vcvrackplugin file into the Rack2 plugins folder for your machine's architecture e.g. on mac: ```/Users/<user>/Library/Application Support/Rack2/plugins-mac-arm64```.
+Restart VCVRack and it should automatically unpack and install the module.

 ## Building & Installation from Source Code